DannyBoyNYC/deverell.dev/content/blog/expressjs/index.md

 Note the use of [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams).

-Now we should be able to navigate to the detail page and see the recipe in the console.
+Now we should be able to navigate to the detail page and see the recipe.

 ## Mongoose Model.findByIdAndUpdate